ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

 File descriptions
 ^^^^^^^^^^^^^^^^^^

-Now that the folder structure is created, let's go through the files and folders in the project:
+Now that the folder structure is created, let's go through the files and folders in the project.

+**Disclaimer:** The Python files (``.py``) and project structure shown here are example templates.
+You can **change file names, add files, edit contents, or replace the examples entirely** when creating your own project.
+These examples are intended to demonstrate key ideas like code reuse and organization.

 - ``README.md`` is a markdown file for project documentation.
 Typically, it includes a project description, installation instructions, and usage examples.
 You can edit this file to add your own project information.

 - ``shared_functions.py`` is where you define reused code.
 It includes the following example function to help demonstrate the concept of shared functions.
-In your project, this is where you would add the code you want to reuse:
+In your project, this is where you would add the code you want to reuse across different projects.

 .. code-block:: python